waqashaxhmi143/Color-Switch-Replica/README.md

 Check out my [YouTube Channel](http://youtube.com/brackeys) for more tutorials.
 The livestream will be uploaded there as well.

-Everything is free to use also commercially (public domain) except for the car sprite which I found on google.
+Everything is free to use also commercially (public domain) except for the car sprite I found on google.